-§ 16 Handling of information security incidents
+§ 18 Handling of information security incidents

-(1) Employees of the University of Göttingen Foundation must immediately notify the responsible ISK about incidents relevant to information security (information security incidents).

-- (2) The ISK assesses the severity of the information security incident and forwards his or her recommended course of action to the competent management. - (3) The competent management decides on the further handling of the information security incident.
+- (1) Employees of the University of Göttingen Foundation must immediately notify the responsible ISK about incidents relevant to information security (information security incidents). - (2) The ISK assesses the severity of the information security incident and forwards his or her recommended course of action to the competent management. - (3) The competent management decides on the further handling of the information security incident.
 The management also decides whether the ISM must be informed owing to the severity of the information security incident and, if necessary, immediately informs the ISM itself or asks the ISC to do so.
 Information security incidents relating to data protection must be reported to the DSM and the ISM. - (4) The ISM informs the ISB of the reported information security incident and seeks his/her statement.
 Based on his/her own assessment and the statement of the ISB, the ISM informs the Presidential Board or the Management Board about the reported information security incident immediately and/or in the form of an information security report.
-In consultation with the ISB, the ISM prepares the recommended course of action for the operational processing of the information security incident for the competent body. - (5) After an information security incident, the ISB checks whether there is a need to change information security regulations, in particular the guideline as well as overarching and specific information security concepts and prepares the recommended course of action for the Presidential Board, the Management Board, the competent management and the ISK based on the opinion of ISM, the competent ISK, the competent management and the DIB. - (6) The ISM reports information security incidents to the competent authorities.
-Insofar as information security incidents are also data protection incidents, the DSM reports them to the competent authorities. - (7) The Presidential Board or the Management Board can, in a guideline document, regulate further details on how to handle information security incidents.
+In consultation with the ISB, the ISM prepares the recommended course of action for the operational processing of the information security incident for the competent body.

+- (5) After an information security incident, the ISB checks whether there is a need to change information security regulations, in particular in guidelines, overarching information security concepts and operational concepts and, following a statement from the ISM, the responsible ISK, the responsible management and the DIB, prepares recommendations for for the Presidential Board, the Management Board, the management in charge and the ISK. - (6) The ISM reports information security incidents to the competent authorities.
+Insofar as information security incidents are also data protection incidents, the DSM reports them to the competent authorities. - (7) The Presidential Board or the Management Board must, in a guideline document, regulate further details on how to handle information security incidents.

-§ 17 Threat intervention
+§ 19 Threat intervention

-- (1) In order to avert a current threat to information security, the IT staff and internal IT service providers (including the GWDG), in their respective spheres of responsibility, takes the necessary measures to prevent or eliminate the impact of the damaging event.
-If the threat is significant, blocking of network connections and user accounts may be taken as a necessary measure. - (2) If there is an important reason, network connections and user accounts may be blocked without giving prior notification to those affected by the blocking. - (3) The competent ISC and the ISM must be informed immediately. - (4) The measures are lifted with the consent of the ISM and the ISK after the necessary IT security measures have been carried out.
+- (1) In order to avert a current threat to information security, the decentralized IT staff and internal IT service providers (including the GWDG), in their respective spheres of responsibility, takes the necessary measures to prevent or eliminate the impact of the damaging event.
+If the threat is significant, blocking of network connections and user accounts may be taken as a necessary measure.
+The necessary measures can also be initiated by the ISB or the ISM as soon as they recognize current threats. - (2) If there is an important reason, network connections and user accounts may be blocked without giving prior notification to those affected by the blocking. - (3) The competent ISC and the ISM must be informed immediately. - (4) The measures are lifted with the consent of the ISM and the ISC after the necessary IT security measures have been carried out.